aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 #### Action definition

 With targets defined we define the action to take.
-To test the hypothesis that we can safely impact half the instances in our autoscaling group we will terminate those instances.
+To test the hypothesis that we can safely impact half the instances in our auto scaling group we will terminate those instances.
 Scroll to the "Actions" section" and select "Add Action"

 {{< img "create-template-2-actions-1.en.png" "Add FIS actions" >}}

 For "Name" enter `FisWorkshopAsg-TerminateInstances` and add a "Description" like `Terminate instances`.
 For "Action type" select `aws:ec2:terminate-instances`.

-We will leave the "Start after" section blank since the instances we are terminating are part of an autoscaling group and we can let the autoscaling group create new instances to replace the terminated ones.
+We will leave the "Start after" section blank since the instances we are terminating are part of an auto scaling group and we can let the auto scaling group create new instances to replace the terminated ones.

 Under "Target" select the `FisWorkshopAsg-50Percent` target created above.
 Select "Save".